majimenez-stratio/oauth2-proxy/docs/configuration/sessions.md

 Encrypting every session uniquely protects the refresh/access/id tokens stored in the session from disclosure.

-### JWT Storage

-The JWT Storage backend stores sessions as signed JWTs.

-All session information is stored in token claims and send back to the browser as a cookie, so it is transferred with each request.

-Only basic information is persisted, no OIDC tokens or access tokens are created as claims in order to limit the size of the token itself.

 #### Usage

 When using the redis store, specify `--session-store-type=redis` as well as the Redis connection URL, via